vreddy12345/Appscrip-task-Md-Shamim-Akhter-main/README.md

 ## Deployment

-You can access the deployed version of our application [here](https://apps-task.onrender.com/).
+You can access the deployed version of our application http://localhost:3000/

-## Created By

-This project was created by Venkat Mahesh Reddy, a dedicated developer committed to building innovative and user-centric applications.
-You can find more about Venkat Mahesh Reddy on [his blog](https://blog-mern-cfpm.onrender.com/).

 ## Technologies Used